Euromaidan: Protests across Ukraine

 On 11 January 2014, 150 activists met in Kharkiv for a general forum on uniting the nationwide Euromaidan efforts.
 A church where some were meeting was stormed by over a dozen thugs, and others attacked meetings in a book store, smashing windows and deploying tear gas to stop the Maidan meetings from taking place.

 On 22 January in Donetsk, two simultaneous rallies were held – one pro-Euromaidan and one pro-government.
 The pro-government rally attracted 600 attendees, compared to about 100 from the Euromaidan side.
 Police reports claimed 5,000 attended to support the government, compared to only 60 from Euromaidan.
 In addition, approximately 150 titushky appeared and encircled the Euromaidan protesters with megaphones and began a conflict, burning wreaths and Svoboda Party flags, shouting, "Down with fascists!", but were separated by police.
 Meanwhile, Donetsk City Council pleaded with the government to take tougher measures against Euromaidan protesters in Kyiv.
 Reports indicated a media blackout took place in Donetsk.

-In Lviv on 22 January, amid the police shootings of protesters in the capital, military barracks were surrounded by protesters.
+In Lviv, on 22 January, amid the police shootings of protesters in the capital, military barracks were surrounded by protesters.
 Many of the protesters included mothers whose sons were serving in the military, who pleaded with them not to deploy to Kyiv.

-In Vinnytsia on 22 January, thousands of protesters blocked the main street of the city and the traffic.
+In Vinnytsia, on 22 January, thousands of protesters blocked the main street of the city and the traffic.
 Also, they brought "democracy in coffin" to the city hall, as a present to Yanukovych.

-On 23 January.
-Odesa city council member and Euromaidan activist Oleksandr Ostapenko's car was bombed.
-The Mayor of Sumy threw his support behind the Euromaidan movement on 24 January, laying blame for the civil disorder in Kyiv on the Party of Regions and Communists.
+On 23 January, Odesa City Council member and Euromaidan activist Oleksandr Ostapenko's car was bombed.
+The mayor of Sumy threw his support behind the Euromaidan movement on 24 January, laying blame for the civil disorder in Kyiv on the Party of Regions and Communists.

 The Crimean parliament repeatedly stated that because of the events in Kyiv it was ready to join autonomous Crimea to Russia.
 On 27 February, armed men seized the Crimean parliament and raised the Russian flag.
 27 February was later declared a day of celebration for the Russian Spetsnaz special forces by Vladimir Putin by presidential decree.

-In the beginning of March, thousands of Crimean Tatars in support of Euromaidan clashed with pro-Russian protesters in Simferopol.
+In the beginning of March, thousands of Crimean Tatars in support of Euromaidan clashed with a smaller group of pro-Russian protesters in Simferopol.

 On 4 March 2014, a mass pro-Euromaidan rally was held in Donetsk for the first time.
 About 2,000 people were there.
 Donetsk is a major city in the far east of Ukraine and served as Yanukovych's stronghold and the base of his supporters.
 On 5 March 2014, 7,000–10,000 people rallied in support of Euromaidan in the same place.
 After a leader declared the rally over, a fight broke out between pro-Euromaidan and 2,000 pro-Russian protesters.